 The Nordic Data and AI Readiness (DAIR) Awards acknowledge and celebrate exceptional individuals, teams, and organizations that have done great work in data, analytics and AI across the Nordics.
-Before this year’s edition of the Nordic DAIR Awards, we talked with some of the winners of the 2021 edition.
+Before the 2022 edition of the Nordic DAIR Awards, we talked with some of the winners of the 2021 edition.

 Hyperight: Last year, when you got the “Individual Category Machine Learning Professional of the Year ” Award you were working at Dixa as a Data Scientist.
 Has anything changed since last year and what are you working on these days?